deelliot/Snake/README.md

 2. **Pause Screen**: Pause the game at any time to take a break or strategize your next move.

-3. **Rolling High Score**: Track your performance with a rolling high score that persists across game sessions.
+3. **Rolling High Score**: Track your performance with a rolling high score.

 ## Getting Started

 Clone the repository to your local machine.
 The project uses the [CMake SFML Project Template](https://github.com/SFML/cmake-sfml-project), which means you don't need to have SFML pre-installed unless you're a Linux user.

+For Linux users, ensure you have SFML installed on your system.

 Follow the building and running instructions in the next section.

-## Pause Screen

-Press the designated pause key during gameplay to pause the game and take a break.
-The pause screen provides options to resume the game or return to the main menu.

-## ToDo

-- **Implement the Different Game Modes**: As described below:

 ## Game Modes

 ### Classic Mode

 The traditional Snake Game experience.
 Eat food, grow longer, and try to achieve the highest score possible.

 ### Time Attack Mode

 Test your skills against the clock.
 Race to eat as much food as possible within a limited time.

 ### Obstacle Mode

 Navigate through a maze of obstacles while trying to grow your snake.
 Avoid collisions to survive and thrive.

-- **Rolling High Score Logic**:
+## Pause Screen

+Press the designated pause key during gameplay to pause the game and take a break.
+The pause screen provides options to resume the game or return to the main menu.

 ## Rolling High Score

 The game keeps track of your performance with a rolling high score.
-Your highest score achieved across all game modes is persistently displayed on the main menu.
+Your highest score achieved across all game modes in the current session is displayed on the main menu.

+## ToDo

+- **Implement the Different Game Modes**: As described above
+- **Implement Rolling High Score Logic**

 ## Building and Running